AriFordsham/GHCWiki/static-pointers.md

 ```

 and you can immediately see that we are stuck.
-Type variable `b` is not in scope.
+Type variable `a` is not in scope.
 More concretely, we need a `Typeable (a->b)` to pass in to `decodeStatic`,
 but we only have a `Typeable b` to hand.